bodowd/duckdb_rdkit/README.md

 ### Types

+- `Mol`: the internal duckdb_rdkit representation of a RDKit molecule.

+  > [!IMPORTANT]
+  > The duckdb_rdkit molecule representation has additional metadata and cannot
+  > be read directly by RDKit.
+You will get an error.

-- `Mol`: an RDKit molecule.
-Currently, can only be created from a SMILES in a variety of ways: inserting a valid SMILES string into a column that expects Mol, type conversion such as 'CC'::mol, or the mol_from_smiles function.
+  - Currently, can only be created from a SMILES in a variety of ways: inserting a valid SMILES string into a column that expects Mol, type conversion such as 'CC'::mol, or the mol_from_smiles function.

 ### File formats